The documentation you are viewing is for Dapr v1.15 which is an older version of Dapr. For up-to-date documentation, see the latest version.

 as a singleton, a scoped instance or as transient (meaning it’s recreated every time it’s injected), but also enables

-or other injected service in a way that’s impractical when
+registration to utilize values from an IConfiguration or other injected service in a way that’s impractical when

 creating the client from scratch in each of your classes.

-for each operation and disposing it when the operation is complete.
+Avoid creating a DaprJobsClient for each operation and disposing it when the operation is complete.

 Configuring DaprJobsClient via the DaprJobsClientBuilder

-can be configured by invoking methods on the DaprJobsClientBuilder
+A DaprJobsClient can be configured by invoking methods on the DaprJobsClientBuilder class before calling .Build()

 to create the client itself.
-The settings for each DaprJobsClient
+The settings for each DaprJobsClient are separate

-and cannot be changed after calling .Build()
+and cannot be changed after calling .Build().

 var daprJobsClient = new DaprJobsClientBuilder()